yoshito-n-students/radial_menu_ros/README.md

 **~select_button** (int, default: 5)
 * Button to select an item
 * defaultly PS4's R1 button
-* Less recommended rather than using auto_select when the menu has submenus

 **~ascend_button** (int, default: 4)
 * Button to ascend the menu